johnmeade/sim-shim-js/README.md

 Usage
 ------

-Just create a valid plottable JSON object, and provide a DOM element for the plot to live in.
+Just create a valid plot manifest (JSON object), and provide a DOM element for the plot to live in.

-There are several types of plottable objects, including lines in 3D space, animated 3D lines, and surface plots.
+There are several types of manifests, including lines in 3D space, animated 3D lines, and surface plots.
 For example, to make an interactive plot containing a triangle and a square, you could write: